Mikeware/SpaceBattleArena/doc/games/baublehunt.md

 ###bauble_percent = list[float]
 The percentage of baubles which should generate as the corresponding value.
 Each value should be from [0.0-1.0].
 The total of all values provided in this list should equal 1.0.

+###bauble_weights = list[int]
+List of weight values to use for Bauble Generation (defaults to 1).

+###bauble_weight_percent = list[float]
+Percentage that each of corresponding weighted baubles in the *bauble_weights* should appear.
+Each value should be from [0.0-1.0].
+The total of all weights provided in this list should equal 1.0.

+###bauble_invert_ratio_percent = list[float]
+Each float in this list corresponds to a value of bauble in the *bauble_points* list (i.e. you should have the same number of floats in this list as values of baubles).
+The value [0.0-1.0] for each bauble specifies the percent chance that the weight percentage used from *bauble_weight_percent* is inverted (i.e. 0.8, 0.2 becomes 0.2, 0.8 for that bauble value).
+E.g. set to 1.0 if you want the weight percentages to always be opposite for that value of bauble.
+If this option is not specified, it will be set to 0.0 for all bauble values.

 ##[BaubleHunt]